Books

 Read more here.

-Along with Dr. Felice Blake and Dr. Alison Reed, Paula co-edited an anthology titled Antiracism Inc.: Why the Way We Talk about Racial Justice Matters (Punctum Books) about new ways of struggling toward racial justice in a world that constantly steals and misuses antiracist ideas and practices.
+Along with Dr. Felice Blake and Dr. Alison Reed, Paula co-edited an anthology titled Antiracism Inc.: Why the Way We Talk about Racial Justice Matters (Punctum Books) about new ways of struggling toward racial justice in a world that constantly misuses antiracist ideas and practices.

 Featuring scholars, poets, and activists, the collection seeks to address the growing phenomenon of appropriating, incorporating, and neutralizing antiracist discourses to perpetuate injustice.